 Marketing is both an art and a science that involves creating, delivering, and promoting products or services that meet the needs and desires of customers.
 The classic marketing mix, first introduced by Professor James Culliton of Harvard University in 1948 and later expanded upon by Jerome McCarthy, is a fundamental theory in the industry that has been used for over 70 years.
 The marketing mix includes four key elements: Product, Price, Placement, and Promotion.
-Over time, this theory has evolved to encompass the 7 P’s of marketing;
+Over time, this theory has evolved to encompass the 7 P’s of marketing.

 - Physical evidence

 As a business owner or marketer, it’s essential to understand that your customers care about one thing: what your product or service can do for them.
 This is why product-led marketing has become a popular approach in recent years.
-By focusing on creating the best possible product, you can provide value to your customers and differentiate yourself from competitors.
+By focusing on creating the best possible product, you can provide value to your customers and differentiate yourself from your competitors.

-Conducting market research is vital to enhance your product and marketing campaign.
+Conducting market research is vital to enhancing your product and marketing campaign.
 When evaluating the product aspect of your marketing mix, it is crucial to consider all the different components that constitute your product.
 These elements include:

 - Market Positioning.